ranchlai/nlpcc2023-shared-task-diaASQ/README.md

 | Chinese | 1 |  11GB. |
 | English | 1 | 11GB. |

+In all our experiments, we use a single RTX 3090 12GB.

 ## Citation
 If you use our dataset, please cite the following paper: